Kevinistic/cdidfisch/README.md

 mancing mania, mantap!

 ## Prerequisites
-have python in ur pc https://www.python.org/downloads/\n also run this on your terminal:\n pip install pyautogui keyboard numpy pillow pywin32
+1. have python in ur pc https://www.python.org/downloads/
+2. also run this on your terminal:
+2.5. pip install pyautogui keyboard numpy pillow pywin32

 ## Installation